 - More framing info: Has an electronic viewfinder that displays shooting data.

 - More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.

 - Faster burst: Shoots at higher frequency (12 vs 3 flaps/sec) to capture the decisive moment.

 - Ready to shoot: Comes with an integrated lens, while the 1300D requires a separate lens.

 - More compact: Is smaller (125x87mm vs 129x101mm) and will fit more readily into a bag.

 - Sharper images: Has stabilization technology build-in to reduce the impact of hand-shake.

 - More heavily discounted: Has been around for much longer (launched in July 2012).

-If the count of relative strengths (bullet points above) is taken as a measure, the FZ200 comes out slightly ahead of the 1300D (8 : 7 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the FZ200 emerges as the winner of the match-up (9 : 7 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains incomplete and does no justice, for example, to the way the 1300D or the FZ200 handle or perform in practice.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.
 This is why hands-on reviews by experts are important.
 The adjacent table relays the overall verdicts of several of the most popular camera review sites.
 You can find the full text of the reviews, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.